vinlin24/cs143-notebooks/15 Hypergraphs and Intro to Indices.md

 ### Algorithm: Check If Hypergraph Is Acyclic

 Now we're ready to introduce the first version of our algorithm, which simply takes in some hypergraph $HG$ and returns a Boolean yes/no on whether $HG$ is acylic.
-It's quite simple:

 > [!IMPORTANT]
 >